 Table of Contents

 One solution is growing your own produce organically.
 Organic means completely natural, right?
 And what could be easier than natural?
 But the reality is, there is more to organic gardening than meets the eye.
-Fortunately, I have found that by avoiding the following popular mistakes, you can have a very rewarding organic gardening experience.
+Fortunately, we have found that by avoiding the following common mistakes starting organic garden, you can have a very rewarding organic gardening experience.

 Organic does not mean letting the garden take care of itself.
 It does not mean ignoring fertilizers and pest control.
 It does mean eliminating the use of inorganic chemicals.
 Chemicals can harm beneficial insects and upset the natural balance of the soil’s microorganisms.
 The goal of the organic gardener is to eliminate the use of these chemicals.